avoonix/the-furry-dictionary/definitions/curl.md

 ## Definition of curl

+1. cute name for huskies
-the tail of a husky
+2. the tail of a husky

 ## See Also